Sheeo/Patch-Z/README.md

  - Add/increase rolloff time for air / delay before production
  - Nerf speed for t3 planes as much as possible, ASF speed 18 as start, scout 22
- - Increase beam range on transports for easier loading

 *Bomber*